jrs-innovation-center/healthy-io-api/readme.md

 **Simple GET /profiles example**

 Here is a simple `GET /profiles` example.
-By not providing an optional `limit` query parameter, the api will return 5 profiles ordered by last name, first name, email.
+By not providing an optional `limit` query parameter, the api will return 5 profiles ordered by the id (firstName, lastName.

 ```
 GET /profiles